Orzech99/DFT/README.md

 It just works, the code is not remotely close to being done.

 # Where does the data come from?
 The data comes from a program I made called CurveMaker that takes an image of a shape, finds contours, and saves them in a text file.
 The text file that is created by CurveMaker is then used by DFT.
-I will not be sharing CurveMaker code yet since DTF is just a prototype and will eventually be merged with CurveMaker in an attemp to create a full done and functioning program.
+I will not be sharing CurveMaker code yet since DTF is just a prototype and will eventually be merged with CurveMaker in an attemp to create a fully done and functioning program.

 # What libraries does DFT use?
 The only not standard library that I use in this project is SFML.